Selling a Dental Practice: Eight Tips for a Smooth Dental Practice Transition

 You may need to focus on equipment and office updates as well to ensure that you get the maximum value for your practice.

-Upgrade Necessary Equipment when Preparing to Sell a Dental Practice
+Upgrade Necessary Equipment when Selling a Dental Practice

 You will not recover dollar for dollar the money you spend on equipment prior to the sale of your practice.
 Only purchase equipment that you have time to use prior to the sale.
 Before updating your equipment, determine the years until your transition.
 If you plan to continue to work for less than two years, do not buy large items or “go digital”.
 However, if you plan on practicing for three years or more, upgrading equipment will make your office more productive prior to the sale and may make your office more attractive to buyers.
 The upgrades will not appreciably